SamuelWhitby/LiDAR-GS-Benchmark/README.md

 **NOTE:** If you wish to run any of the example scripts, please follow the links provided in the **Algorithms Evaluated** section and follow their setup instructions.
 ## How to Run
 ### Test Environment
-The code wass tested successfully on:
+The code was tested successfully on:
 * Ubuntu 20.04
 * Open3D 0.18.0
 * Python 3.8.10